KrishSai1997/youtube-dl-automation/README.md

 dlscript.sh is my original barebones script, designed to only examine a links.txt file that I had on my system.
 This ought to be considered obsolete.

 dlscript2.sh is a version of the script designed to read and act on any user-specified file, and will give useful feedback for successful and failed actions.

+dlscript2.1.sh is the newest version with some minor fixes.